Pull down to refresh stories

 Why this matters most

 The signal is strong enough to deserve attention, but it still needs to be read as something developing rather than fully settled.
 With 1 source layers on the table, the part worth reading most closely is where firm facts meet the market's early reaction.
-Authenticating human-made works was something the C2PA content credentials standard — which is already used by Meta’s platforms — was supposed to do.
+In a bid to help human creatives distinguish their work from that spat out by AI generators, a large number of solutions have emerged in recent years.

 What to watch next